-In view of this, I certainly would not change my current advice about taking vitamin D3 based on this single study.
+In view of this, I certainly would not change my current advice about taking vitamin D based on this single study.

-The EU recommended daily amount (RDA) for vitamin D is just 5 mcg (200 IU) per day.
-Most experts believe this is inadequate and, in the absence of exposure to sunlight, a minimum intake of 20 mcg (800 IU) to 25 mcg (1000 IU) daily is needed to maintain healthy blood levels during winter.
-Others argue that intakes of 40 mcg/day are needed – irrespective of sun exposure.
+The EU recommended daily amount (RDA) for vitamin D is just 5 mcg (200 IU) per day, while Public Health England recommend that eeryone takes a supplement providing 10mcg vitamin D per day during winter months.
+Most experts believe these low levels are vitamin D are inadequate and, in the absence of exposure to sunlight, a minimum intake of 20 mcg (800 IU) to 25 mcg (1000 IU) daily is needed to maintain healthy blood levels during winter.
+Others argue that intakes of 40 mcg vitamin D per day are more optimal, irrespective of sun exposure.

 The best way to know if you are vitamin D deficient is to have a blood test to assess your levels.
 Guidelines recommend that doctors perform vitamin D testing in those whose symptoms could be due to vitamin D deficiency (eg widespread muscle or bone pain).
 People who are in a known at-risk group (such as the elderly, pregnant women and people with darker skin pigmentation) do not need necessarily need their vitamin D levels measured before being advised to take a vitamin D supplement as the costs would be prohibitive.

 If you want to know your vitamin D status, accurate home test kits are available which involve sending a fingerprick sample of blood to a laboratory.
 The results will tell you if you need a supplement, and usually suggest the dose of vitamin D3 you need.

 If you decide to take a supplement, look for those that contain vitamin D3 (animal cholecalciferol) as this is 20% – 40% more effective in maintaining blood vitamin D levels than the vitamin D2 (plant ergocalciferol) form.